kdakan/Building-a-Pascal-Compiler/README.md

 - Functions and procedures can call themselves recursively.
 Temporary variables can also be defined.
 All these can be achieved by using the runtime stack of the p-machine.

-During the course of the execution of a p-code program, the stack frame is as follows:
+During the course of the execution of a p-code program, the runtime stack frame is as follows:
 <table><tbody>
   <tr>
     <td align="center"><b><font face="Courier New">variable<sub>N</sub></font></b></td>